Participation Ratio as a Quantum Probe of Hierarchical Stickiness: Introduction

 \section{Introduction}

 Understanding how classical phase-space structures manifest themselves in quantum dynamics remains a central problem of quantum chaos.
-In systems with mixed phase space, remnants of invariant tori and partial transport barriers organize chaotic transport and generate long trapping times, a phenomenon commonly known as stickiness. \cite{PhysRevE.93.022215, Quantum6.644.2022, PhysRevResearch.3.023214, PhysRevE.110.L062201}.
+In systems with mixed phase space, remnants of invariant tori and partial transport barriers organize chaotic transport and generate long trapping times, a phenomenon commonly known as stickiness. \cite{Contopoulos1971,Contopoulos2008, Contopoulos2010}.
+These sticky regions play a fundamental role in anomalous transport, leading to nonuniform exploration of the chaotic sea and the emergence of multiple characteristic dynamical behaviors.

-The participation ratio (PR) has become a standard observable to quantify quantum-state delocalization and to discriminate between regular and chaotic regimes\cite{Olibeira2018, Sieberer2019, ChavezPrado2025, PhysRevE.93.022215}.
-In mixed systems it has been successfully used to separate regular from chaotic eigenstates \cite{Olibeira2018, Sieberer2019, ChavezPrado2025, PhysRevE.93.022215,PhysRevE.107.054213}.
-Here we demonstrate that the PR contains substantially finer information: it resolves the hierarchical organization of the chaotic sea itself.